 Note: Sometimes shared winners, in case of a tie, mostly the Buchholz tie-break score was used, but in some years, a play-off between the two leading players had been organised.

-In the first two editions '77 & '78, and again from 1987 on, ten rounds had been played at Lloyds Bank Masters in London, from 1979 to 1986, the Open was organized as a swiss with nine rounds.
+In the first two editions '77 & '78, and again from 1987 on, ten rounds had been played at Lloyds Bank Masters in London, from 1979 to 1986, the Open was organized with nine rounds (swiss system).